washingtonsteven/starchaser-twee/README.md

 ## Info

 - Check out the [build script](build.js) to see the process that builds your story.
+  - When this is built on Netlify, the build script fetches and builds Tweego from source, which feels a bit janky but it works at least.
 - This story is built using [Tweego](https://www.motoslave.net/tweego/).
 In order to build you must install this separately.
 - JS and CSS (Sass) are built with [webpack](https://webpack.js.org/)
   - `js/main.js` is for Javascript that is run globally, and not dependent on story state.